augustinmuyl/mistral-chat-metrics/README.md

 - `MISTRAL_API_KEY`: Your Mistral key for live requests; leave unset to avoid calling the API.
 - `MOCK`: `1` enables local mock streaming; `0` (or unset) disables.
+- `ALLOWED_ORIGIN`: Only accept requests from this origin.
+Defaults to `http://localhost:3000` in dev.
+For multiple domains, provide a comma-separated list.

 ## Future Improvements